3410 words, short story

 Inside the rover’s cab I removed my helmet.
 A haze of abrasive dust lingered.
 Coughing, I cranked the scrubbers until the air cleared.
 After that, there was nothing to do.
 I had food and potable water sufficient for a three-day excursion.
 But there was no place to excursion to.
 I considered ramming the rover into the shelter, smashing open the outer door.
 But I’d never be able to repair the damage.

 To keep the batts charged, I periodically ran the engine.
 And I rationed the food and water.
 Sooner or later, though, it would all run out.
 Fuel, battery, water, food.
 Air.
-I was alone on Kepler-186f, but then I’d always been alone, seperated by choice from friends and family, cut off, even, from the emotional boobytraps in my own psyche.
+I was alone on Kepler-186f, but then I’d always been alone, separated by choice from friends and family, cut off, even, from the emotional boobytraps in my own psyche.
 When my mother died, I’d fled a houseful of weeping relatives and hid in the backseat of the family vehicle.
 I wanted to move away from pain.
 Eventually, someone found me and made me come in.

 The storm subsided.
 The cloud cover cleared, and Kepler’s muted energy shone through.
 On Kepler-186f it was always twilight, except when it was full dark.
 I looked towards the shelter.
 Light filtered up from the living quarters and softly illuminated the observation dome.
 It was a homey light, but nobody was going to find me and make me come in.